FIGLAB/DirectionOfVoice/README.md

-# Database for Direction-of-Voice (DoV) Estimation
+# Research Code for Direction-of-Voice (DoV) Estimation
 This is the research repository for Direction-of-Voice (DoV) Estimation for Intuitive Speech Interaction with Smart Devices Ecosystems (UIST 2020).
-It contains the the database.
+It contains the the featurization pipeline, analysis code and the demo code.
 [More details can be found here](https://karan-ahuja.com/dov.html).

+## Environment Setup

+Download the featurized dataset using the script in the `data/featurized_data/` folder.

+Setup the SRMR framework: https://github.com/jfsantos/SRMRpy

+## Python Notebook

+The python notebooks can be found in the `src` fodler.

+- `analysis.ipynb` : Run different conditions to replicate the various results in the paper.
+More details in the notebook.
+- `sample_prediction.ipynb` : Sample prediction on an example multi-channel wav file.

+# Database for Direction-of-Voice (DoV) Estimation
-Link to the dataset: https://www.dropbox.com/s/gtw7o0nj0h7j4gy/subjectrecording.zip
+Link to the full raw dataset: https://www.dropbox.com/s/gtw7o0nj0h7j4gy/subjectrecording.zip

 ## Dataset Description